jlainezs/docker-php-load-balanced/readme.md

 # PHP load balanced demo

-Demo of load balancing a PHP setup.
-It uses redis to handle the PHP session.
+Demo of load balancing a PHP setup using redis to handle the PHP session.

 ## Containers